 Social media is leaving us more isolated, polarised and unfulfilled than ever before.
-YurOn connects people in a way that is collaborative and curiosity-driven as a remedy for relentless and unfulfilling scrolling.
+YurOn connects people in a collaborative and curiosity-driven way as a remedy for relentless and unfulfilling scrolling.

 YurOn’s team wants to expand the conversation, so for the first time, investors can own a piece of YurOn, with crowdfunding platform Seedrs offering users early access. www.seedrs.com/yuron

-Every YurOn thread starts with a question, which any one of their active community can reply to, creating a collaborative video chain.
+Every YurOn thread starts with a question, which any active community can reply to, creating a collaborative video chain.
 Thousands of people from different walks of life —drag queens, mountaineers, activists— have thirty seconds to ignite a conversation, start an Ask Me Anything or co-create a skit.
 There are no filters, vanity metrics or validation-driven algorithms.
-Instead, YurOn thrives off its authenticity which encourages people —not hollow profiles— to connect.
+Instead, YurOn thrives off its authenticity, which encourages people —not hollow profiles— to connect.

-‘We know there’s demand for an online space where people can be their authentic, non-filtered selves,’ says CMO Mauricio, who previously worked for musical.ly (now Tik Tok) in Asia’s competitive market.
-‘At YurOn, we reward curiosity with community’.
+“We know there’s demand for an online space where people can be their authentic, non-filtered selves,” says CMO Mauricio, who previously worked for musical.ly (now Tik Tok) in Asia’s competitive market.
+“At YurOn, we reward curiosity with the community.”

-And it’s working: users spend more time on YurOn than Twitter per day, and have created more than 5,000 videos with 100,000 views.
-A significant 17% of users continuously upload content, with 32% of accounts still using YurOn a month after signing up.
+And it’s working: users spend more time on YurOn than Twitter per day and have created more than 5,000 videos with 100,000 views.
+In addition, a significant 17% of users continuously upload content, with 32% of accounts using YurOn a month after signing up.

 And it’s growing, with YurOn developers currently creating new ways for users to monetise their threads, with a tipping feature and purchasable exclusive content.
-Posts are asynchronous, meaning there’s no need to schedule: rather users can connect with and grow their communities at their own pace, meaning YurOn’s potential as a creative, educational, energising and authentic app is limitless.
+In addition, posts are asynchronous, meaning there’s no need to schedule: rather, users can connect with and grow their communities at their own pace, meaning YurOn’s potential as a creative, educational, energising and authentic app is limitless.